-This graph shows the quarterly growth of the real GDP in the United States from 2009 to the second quarter of 2013.
+This graph shows the quarterly growth of the real GDP in the United States from 2009 to 2015.
 Real Gross Domestic Product is defined as an inflation-adjusted measure that reflects the value of all goods and services produced in a given year, expressed in base-year prices.
 Unlike nominal GDP, real GDP can account for changes in the price level, and provide a more accurate figure.
-The U.S. GDP increased by 0.1 percent from third quarter 2012 to the fourth quarter 2012.
-Overall, the U.S. GDP increased by 2.8 percent in 2012, which can be found here.
+The U.S. GDP increased by 4.3 percent from second quarter of 2014 to the third quarter of 2014.
+Overall, the US GDP increased by 1.9 percent in 2013, which can be found here.